 The UM Pro Card may be used with any vendor that accepts Visa.
 It may be used in place of Petty Cash, Check with Order, Request and Authorization for Payment, or Purchase Orders.
 Cards are issued to individual employees of Montana Tech and are valid for two years.
 Pro Cards are required for purchasing airfare, lodging and rental vehicles.
-Travel only Pro Cards may be issued to individuals whose only purchasing need is traveling.
+Travel only Pro Cards may be issued to individuals who have a sole purchasing need for travel.
 Departments determine their individual cardholders.
 Receipts for purchases made with the Pro Card must be sent to the Accounts Payable Office immediately for the redistribution of charges.
-A full copy of current UM Pro Card procedures may be found at http://www.mtech.edu/purchasing/.
+A full copy of current UM Pro Card procedures may be found here.